molpopgen/BigDataFormats/README.md

 }
 ```

-This "full C++" example is easy to code, but has one major problem.
-It is probably at least 2x slower than either of the two previous implementations.
-Why?
-The answer is almost certainly the use of C++ streams for writing/reading to/from files.
-The streams are simply slower that C's I/O routines.
-(To be fair, the C++ routines do a lot of nice checking for you at run-time that C doesn't do, which is where the tradeoff is.)
+This "full C++" example is easy to code, but which of the above is the fastest?
+Testing on my powerbook (OS X Mavericks w/clang-503.0.40) gives the following benchmarks:

+1. Full C version = 0.060 seconds
+2. Trivially-C++ version = 0.067s
+3. Full-C++ version = 0.252 seconds.

 Gzipped binary
 ======